 - Attend class.
 If the instructor talks about it during class it must have some significance. - Read the text.
 If something is not clear ask about it in class. - Proof and edit your work.
 Re-write, edit, and edit again.
 Follow AP style.
-Use spell check.
-An innocent typo can make you like an idiot. - Don't try to eat an elephant in one bite.
-Keep up with the work and the readings. - Style points count.
-Boardroom quality is not expected, but a good looking paper or presentation has a way of earning extra attention.
+Use spell check. - Keep up with the work and the readings. - Style points count.
+Boardroom quality is not expected, but a good looking paper/outline/ presentation has a way of earning extra attention.